haf/linux-intro-course/chapter-01/README.md

 ## Introduction

-In this intro to Linux I'll assume that you know how to start *iTerm* or *Terminal* on OS X or *PowerShell* on Windows.
-Don't use `cmd.exe`, it's too archaic for our needs.
+In this intro to Linux I'll assume that you know how to start *iTerm* or *Terminal* on OS X or *Git Bash* on Windows.
+Don't use `cmd.exe`, or PowerShell, they are too archaic for our needs.

-If you have *Git Bash* installed on your machine, then you can use that and do the OSX/Linux version of the commands.

 Here we go!